abdulhamidOumer/react-native-typescript-boilerplate/docs/README.md

 - React Native Splash Screen
 - Redux Saga

-In additions to the tools listed above, the template also come with scripts that automate repititive tasks like generating components and redux toolkit slices boilerplate code.
+In addition to the tools listed above, the template also come with scripts that automate repetitive tasks like generating components and redux toolkit slices boilerplate code.